pylls/padding-machines-for-tor/notes/circuit-padding-framework.md

 } circpad_circuit_state_t;
 ```
 This allows us quite some control over when a machine should be active on a
-circuit.
+circuit, important both for creating machines with a specific goal and
+performance.

 ### Details on `circpad_state_t`

-To sample delays machines can use:
-- histograms with or without token removal, or
+On a high-level:
+- IAT histogram or probability distribution
-- probability distributions.
+- length probability distribution (with min,max parameters)

-...
+- circpad_statenum_t next_state[CIRCPAD_NUM_EVENTS]
+- unsigned use_rtt_estimate : 1;

-- We can transition due to events, can we also transition for other reasons?
+((- We can transition due to events, can we also transition for other reasons?))

 #### Histograms
 A [histogram](https://en.wikipedia.org/wiki/Histogram) is an estimation of a